 COVID-19 is a new virus, and scientists are actively working to learn more about how it is spread.
 But public health professionals have been using isolation and quarantine successfully for many years to stop the spread of contagious diseases.

 Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 This helps to prevent the spread of disease before a person realizes they are sick or if they are infected but don't have any symptoms.
-Since a person exposed to COVID-19 may develop infection anywhere from 2 - 14 days after they are exposed to the virus, it is very important that they stay home in quarantine for the full 14 days -- even if they test negative for COVID during that time.
+Since a person exposed to COVID-19 may develop infection anywhere from 2 - 14 days after they are exposed to the virus, it is recommended that they stay home in quarantine for the full 14 days.
+Local public health agencies may consider options to end quarantine sooner based on the local situation and individual needs.

 If you are under quarantine, you should stay home, separate from family members, and monitor your health.
 Follow instructions from your local health department and call your doctor if you develop a fever or other COVID symptoms.